Amul Thapar: Consideration for the Supreme Court

-Judge Thapar was first considered for the Supreme Court in 2016, when he was a Federal District Judge.
-He has been considered a front-runner for an open seat since then.
+Thapar was first considered for the Supreme Court in 2016, when he was a federal district judge.
+He was considered a front-runner for an open seat.
 Thapar was included in a list of individuals that Republican presidential candidate Donald Trump "would consider as potential replacements for Justice Scalia at the United States Supreme Court."

 After the June 2018 announcement by sitting Justice Anthony Kennedy that he would retire from the court, Thapar remained on a Trump "short-list."
 Thapar was one of six judges interviewed by President Trump early in July while being considered to fill the Kennedy vacancy, which was ultimately filled by the appointment of Brett Kavanaugh.

 Personal life

-Thapar married Kim Schulte, a Kentucky real estate agent, and converted to Catholicism.
+Raised culturally Hindu, Thapar converted to Catholicism upon his marriage to Kim Schulte, a Kentucky real estate agent.
 The couple reside in Covington, Kentucky with their three children.

 Thapar engages in his community through volunteer work.
 At his confirmation hearing, Senator Mitch McConnell noted that Thapar had "founded a brand-new chapter of the well-respected Street Law program, which sends law school students into underprivileged high schools to teach the basic underpinnings of our legal system."